geksiong/gs-garden/projects/esp8266-webradio.md

 Note that the NodeMCU is not able to drive a speaker directly.
 You need to use an amplifier.

-#### 1-bit transistor amplifier
+#### 1-Transistor Amplifier

-If you don't have an amplifier module, you can also use a quick-and-dirty 1-bit transistor amplifier described, using a 2N2222 transistor, in place of the 2N3904 mentioned in the docs (they are supposed to be quite identical for the purpose) and a 1k ohm resistor.
+If you don't have an amplifier module, you can also use a quick-and-dirty 1-transistor amplifier described, using a 2N2222 transistor, in place of the 2N3904 mentioned in the docs (they are supposed to be quite identical for the purpose) and a 1k ohm resistor.

+I supplied 3.3V to the speaker instead of a 5V source.
+The sound is output to GPIO 3 (RX) pin only.
+You have to disconnect the pin during uploading, and reconnect it after it's done.

 This setup works but the sound is pretty bad.

 ### I2S DAC

 I have a MAX98357A board so I tried that next.

+Specific pins are required to make this work.

+- GPIO  2 --> LRC
+- GPIO 15 --> BCLK
+- GPIO  3 --> DIN (notice it's the same pin as used in the 1-transistor amp)

+I can upload fine with these pins are connected.

 The sound is much better.
 I used the 3.3V output instead of a separate 5V source, but it seems ok.
 Sound is quite loud on the 8 ohm 0.4W speaker I used.